A few months back, I was reading about a self-professed skinny fat guy.

 But the extent to which it’s possible depends a lot on you and the shape you’re in right now.

-If you have a large amount of fat to lose and you’re new to lifting weights, building muscle while dropping fat from your belly will be relatively easy.
+If you have a large amount of fat to lose and you’re new to lifting weights, building a significant amount of muscle while dropping fat from your belly will be relatively easy.

 But even then, you’re not going to replace every pound of fat lost with one pound of muscle.